-In March 2020, due to the impact the COVID-19 pandemic had on our business and financial results, the Company elected to suspend the 401(k) Plan matching contribution for non-union employees and recorded no matching contributions in the six months ended December 31, 2020.
+In March 2020, due to the impact the COVID-19 pandemic had on our business and financial results, the Company elected to suspend the 401(k) Plan matching contribution for non-union employees.

-Beginning in July 2021, the Company re-instated a 401(k) Plan matching program for non-union employees, by matching 50% of any non-union employee's annual contribution to the 401(k) Plan, up to 6% of such employee's eligible income, which is substantially similar to the program prior to its suspension in March 2020.
-The Company recorded matching contributions of \$0.5 million and \$1.1 million in operating expenses in the three and six months ended December 31, 2021.
+Beginning in July 2021, the Company re-instated a 401(k) Plan matching program (the "401(k) Match") for non-union employees, by matching 50% of any non-union employee's annual contribution to the 401(k) Plan, up to 6% of such employee's eligible income, which is substantially similar to the program prior to its suspension in March 2020.